 Time-of-use Band

-A contiguous or non-contiguous number of Days for GSME or half-hour periods for ESME over which Tariff Prices are constant.
+A contiguous or non-contiguous number of Days for GSME or half-hour periods for ESME over which Tariff Prices do not change due to the passage of time.

 Time-of-use Pricing

 A pricing scheme with one or more Time-of-use Bands.